zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\tau(x, \theta) = \sqrt{\tau_e^2 + \tau_o^2} = 2 x \sin(\theta/2).
 $$

 Due to the coordinate convention used in this chapter, this result may come as a surprise.
 There is an alternative proof of Eqn.
-23.20; the same method is also directly applicable to the other terms of Eqn.
+23.20; the same method is also applicable to the other terms of Eqn.
+23.19.
+Due to the coordinate convention used in this chapter, this result may come as a surprise.
+There is an alternative proof of Eqn.
+23.20; the same method can be applied the other terms of Eqn.
 23.19.

 According to the parameterization introduced in Eqn.
 23.7, \\(c \in \[0,1\]\\).
 Thus, we may perform a change of variables